 Golf in Kent

-Whether you are an accomplished golfer or a budding beginner, Kent is the ideal place for a round of golf or golfing break.
+It's time to swing into the golfing season and whether you are an accomplished golfer or a budding beginner, Kent is the ideal place for a round of golf or golfing break.

 The Garden of England is known first and foremost for the three championship links golf courses; Royal St George’s, Royal Cinque Ports and Prince’s, of which all have been honoured with staging the UK’s only major, The British Open Championship.